JuliBoii/CPP23/Module_4_Vars_DataTypes_and_Operations/README.md

 ## Logical Operators

-Are useful if you try to make decisions dependant on varying results in a program
+Are useful if you try to make decisions dependent on varying results in a program

 ### && (AND)